 The LAT post must be an approved specialty training post, with the appointment made according to the specialty person specification in open and fair competition.
-In all respects the LAT post should be equivalent to a training post within a full specialty programme, with the exception of limited tenure.
+The LAT post should be equivalent to a training post within a full specialty programme, with the exception of limited tenure.

-Trainees may have training undertaken in a Locum Appointment for Training (LAT) post credited towards their CCT or CESR CP in Paediatrics.
-The following guidance sets out the circumstances where approval can be claimed and the procedure to be followed:
+Trainees may have training undertaken in a LAT post credited towards their CCT or CESR CP (certification) in paediatrics.
+The following guidance sets out the circumstances where approval can be claimed and the procedure to be followed.

-From September 2011, a doctor in a LAT post must be registered with the RCPCH prior to the finish date of the post in order for the post to count towards specialty training.
-For ST trainees this is to enable access to the appropriate assessment tools via the RCPCH Assessment Service for Education & Training (ASSET) and ePortfolio to demonstrate attainment of required competences.
+From September 2011, a doctor in a LAT post must be registered with the RCPCH before the finish date of the post in order for the post to count towards specialty training.
+For ST trainees this is to enable access to RCPCH ePortfolio to demonstrate attainment of required competences.